 Why Do I Need to Eat High-Fiber Foods?

-Finding high-fiber foods to incorporate into your diet doesn't have to be a struggle.
+Finding natural high-fiber foods to incorporate into your diet doesn't have to be a struggle.
 Fiber-rich fruits are an excellent choice for balancing great taste with getting your daily dose of "vitamin F." Toss some antioxidant-rich berries into a smoothie, or simply grab an apple for breakfast on-the-go.
 Here are a few tasty, high-fiber fruits to get your day started right:

 - Bananas, apples, oranges, and pears.